Skip to content

 In 2023, researchers at Princeton and Georgia Tech ran the first large-scale controlled experiment on how content optimization affects AI visibility.
 The study, led by Aggarwal et al. and known as the GEO study, tested 9 distinct optimization strategies across 10,000 queries in generative search engines, measuring which content modifications actually moved the needle on AI citations.

 Three strategies produced striking gains.
-Incorporating expert quotations boosted visibility by +41% (Aggarwal et al., 2023).
-Adding specific statistics delivered a +31% lift.
-Including citations and references added +28%.
+Adding expert quotations raised a source’s share of the answer by 41% (Aggarwal et al., 2023).
+Adding specific statistics delivered a +30% lift.
+Including citations and references added +27%.
 These are not small-margin improvements in a controlled academic setting.
 They are the kind of gains that determine whether your page or a competitor’s gets cited when an AI answers a product query.

 But the most consequential finding was buried deeper in the data.
 For sites that ranked around position 5 in traditional search, the Citations method produced a +115.1% visibility improvement in AI outputs (Aggarwal et al., 2023).
 Lower-ranked sites benefited more from GEO optimization than higher-ranked ones.
 This inverts the traditional SEO dynamic where top-ranked pages have an insurmountable advantage.
 In AI search, a mid-tier page that is well-structured for extraction can leapfrog a dominant page that is not.